zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ```

 ##  Configurable Block
-Sometimes a gem may contains dynamic variables.
-Mostly API contain access keys.
-In a gem we need a Configurable block for providing those variables access to our gem.
+Sometimes a gem may contain dynamic variables.
+Mostly API uses access keys to authenticate resources.
+In a gem, we need a Configurable block for providing those variables access to our gem.
 ```ruby
 require "mygem/version"
 require 'net/http'